Equity Release Solicitors

-Equity release mortgages usually become repayable on death, or on the homeowner leaving the property to move into long-term care.
-Your lender will require you to obtain specialist legal advice before you sign up to an equity release mortgage so that you are fully conversant with the key terms and conditions, and to ensure that the mortgage meets your requirements.
+Your equity release lender will require you to obtain specialist legal advice from an equity release solicitor before you sign up to an equity release mortgage so that you are fully conversant with the key terms and conditions, and to ensure that the mortgage meets your requirements.

 What does the term equity release mean?